RobertMrowiec/surprise-crud/README.md

 # Surprise-CRUD

-It's package which creates default CRUD options for Your applications.
+It's a package which creates default CRUD options for Your applications.
 You don't have to care about:
 * GET,
 * GET By ID,
-* GET Pagination,
+* GET with Pagination,
 * POST,
 * PUT By ID,
 * DELETE By ID